 The Company has previously had operations in other countries, and has not yet completed the formal process of dissolution of the relevant subsidiary companies.
 There may be amounts owed by those subsidiary companies, including mining concession fees unpaid since January 2014, estimated to be \$100,000 per year, that are not probable to require an outflow of future economic benefits to satisfy.
 As a result, the Company has not accrued those amounts as liabilities.

 14. SUBSEQUENT EVENTS

-On May 2, 2018, the Company announced that it has entered into a non-binding letter of intent to sell Mount Rainey Silver to Strikepoint Gold Inc. ("Strikepoint") (Note 7).
+On August 15, 2018, the Company sold Mount Rainey Silver to Strikepoint Gold Inc. See Note 7 for further details.